 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market interest rates.
 The Company has cash balances and significant interest-bearing debt.
-The Company is exposed to interest rate risk on certain related party loans and the convertible debenture which bear interest at variable rates.
+The Company is exposed to interest rate risk on certain related party loans which bear interest at variable rates.